 Research Degrees

-Graduate Studies at the Catherine McAuley School of Nursing and Midwifery is characterised by its focus on research, innovation and student-centred learning.
-This empowers our students to become independent researchers, educators and clinical leaders, and to contribute to the development of the theoretical basis of practice, the evaluation of health care interventions and positive health care outcomes for patients and their families.
+Graduate Studies at the Catherine McAuley School of Nursing and Midwifery is characterised by its focus on research, innovation, and student-centred learning.
+This empowers our students to become independent researchers, educators, and clinical leaders, and to contribute to the development of the theoretical basis of practice, the evaluation of healthcare interventions, and the delivery of optimum care to patients and their loved ones.

-Students can choose to specialise in a variety of areas - research themes
+Students can choose to specialise in a variety of research areas and to align their research with UCC Futures.

-Other research areas: Intellectual Disability, Midwifery, Public Health, Patient Safety, Simulation Education for Nurses and Midwives.
+Other research areas: Intellectual Disability, Midwifery, Public Health, Chronic Diseases, Patient Safety, and Simulation Education for Nurses and Midwives.

-Methodological expertise: evidence based synthesis, broad quantitative and qualitative research approaches, grounded theory, phenomenology, mixed methods research, intervention development, quality improvement and implementation science, questionnaire design, using large data sets, to name but a few.
+Methodological expertise: Evidence-based synthesis, broad quantitative and qualitative research approaches, grounded theory, phenomenology, mixed methods research, intervention development and testing, quality improvement, implementation science, questionnaire design, using large data sets, among many others.

 School of Nursing and Midwifery